calvintaw/discord_clone/README.md

 ## Contributing

-Pull requests are welcome (sorry in advance for my code if you want to contribute).
-For major changes, please open an issue to discuss what you’d like to change.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you’d like to change.

+(Feedback is always appreciated!) :)

 ## License